Size in Square Kilometres

 Criterion A – Species or Population Vulnerability

-Pygmy blue whales, listed as Endangered by the IUCN Red List, use the Gulf for foraging in the summer months (Olson et al. 2015; Barlow et al. 2018).
+Pygmy blue whales, listed as Endangered on the IUCN Red List, use the Gulf for foraging in the summer months (Olson et al. 2015; Barlow et al. 2018).
 Whilst not listed as endangered by the IUCN, the Gulf is an important year-round habitat for a small, resident population of Bryde’s whales and frequently used by killer whales ranging more widely throughout New Zealand waters – both species are listed in New Zealand as nationally critical (Baker et al. 2019).

 Criterion B: Distribution and Abundance